 Animalization and the othering of Appalachians transpire in a variety of cultural channels beyond scientific publications, of course.
 Additional research into popular media (including contemporary productions) will likely add further evidence to the process.
-The Deliverance (1972), Wrong Turn (2003), The Blair Witch Project (1999), and other horror films set in Appalachia depict its inhabitants as animal-like.
+The Deliverance (Boorman 1972), Wrong Turn (Schmidt 2003), The Blair Witch Project (Myrick 1999), and other horror films set in Appalachia depict its inhabitants as animal-like.
 Popular television shows like The Beverly Hillbillies and The Andy Griffith Show could offer further evidence.
 Likewise, fruitful data might be gleaned from comics and periodicals, which would have been more influential in the late 19th and early 20th century.
 For instance, L. Curtis (1971) has documented the animalization of Irish immigrants (many of whom would settle in Appalachia) in American magazines like Harper’s Weekly.
 The Lil’ Abner comic set in the town of “Dogpatch” would also provide additional evidence.
 Beyond these sources, further investigation into art, documentaries, novels, or photography featuring mountain people could reveal further references to Appalachian animality.
 Indeed, media analysis is a core methodology in Critical Animal Studies used to interrogate “systems of power and domination between humans and other species” (Merskin 2015: 17).
 Representations of Nonhuman Animals in media often “function as boundary objects, as the limit test, between what humans are and are not,” and this species line is “continuously drawn and redrawn to maintain difference” (17).
 The possibilities are many, but because this study, in part, aims to interrogate the anthropocentrism of Appalachian studies at least as it may have been influenced by early sociological work, a historical analysis of social scientific surveys offers an apt starting point.

 A “Retarded” Frontier